 To create a USI CERT requires the following:

 The CERT Training enrolment process captures all information required to create a USI.

 To create a USI the following link provides directions.
 One form of acceptable ID (see above) will be required.

 Rail Industry Worker (RIW) is a national competency management system for those working in rail.
 By law, every contractor and staff member working on a rail network must be able to provide proof of their ability to do the job.
 This is done through completing appropriate training and certificates for specific work roles.

-The RIW Card was implemented in 2013 to provide a single national competency management system for workers within the rail industry.
-The system was initiated to improve the control and processes for delivering and monitoring the certification of workers.
+The RIW Card was implemented in 2013 to provide a single national competency management system for rail industry workers within the rail industry.
+The system was initiated to improve the control and processes for delivering and monitoring the certification of rail industry workers.